 Having a broad customer base where no single customer accounts for more than 5% to 10% of total sales, helps to safeguard the business from the loss of a single client.
 It also minimizes the risks of critical cash flow problems, if any clients do not wish to continue with the business arrangement under new ownership.

 - Quality of the workforce

 The workforce is a crucial asset of any business.
 It is taken into consideration by business valuation services when appraising a business.
 Make sure that you hire efficient and experienced employees.
-Buyers prefer to buy a company in which the management or key employees wish to serve for a long term, as they can provide continuity and assist in the progress and expansion of the business under new ownership.
-If the organization’s success is reliant on efficient, well-trained employees, then the business won’t be affected negatively under new ownership.
+Buyers prefer to buy a company in which the management or key employees wish to serve for a long-term, as they can provide continuity and assist in the progress and expansion of the business under new ownership.
+If the organization’s success is reliant on efficient, well-trained employees, then the business won’t be affected negatively by new ownership.
 Thus, having a quality workforce fetches the business a high saleable value.

 - Growth potential

 If the business owner can show projections of realistic opportunities for the progress and expansion of the company, then the business will hold higher value.
 Preparing a documented growth plan, which demonstrates the viability of the organization’s future, may help the buyer identify various opportunities for the growth of the business.